Human rights are essential in a democratic and inclusive society that respects the rule of law.

 The Human Rights Act places two obligations on public entities: to give proper consideration to, and act compatibly with, human rights when making decisions or taking actions.

-A public entity can act or make a decision that limits human rights, but only if it is reasonable and justifiable, or if the entity could not have act differently or made a different decision because of another law.
+A public entity can act or make a decision that limits human rights, but only if it is reasonable and justifiable, or if the entity could not have acted differently or made a different decision because of another law.

 Find out more about what is a public entity and acting compatibly with human rights for public entities on the Human Rights Commission website.